henriqueyun/chat-backend-scheduler/README.md

 This is the simple node.js backend part of the Xet Project, prepared to register xets and messages in database using sequelize.

 ## Running
+You must have an `npm` installed and an database running on 3306, currently I have only tested with mysql.

-First of all you must set these environment variables:
+After this, set these environment variables:

 `DB_NAME`: Database name;